SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 Chainsaw not starting?

-One of the most common reasons why a chainsaw won’t start is because the engine has flooded.
+One of the most common reasons a chainsaw won’t start is because the engine has flooded.
 This is when too much fuel gets into the engine and there is not enough air for the spark plug to ignite.

 How To Unflood A Chainsaw